spradeephsundar/HousingPrediction_Using_LinearRegression_CrossValidation/README.md

 ## Additional Information
 - General information: The overall idea is to predict the house prices using linear regression.
-> The steps are as follows,
-    - Build a linear regression model without cross validation
-    - Perform k-fold cross validation
-    - Hyperparameter tuning using cross validation
-    - Build a final model (based on the parameters finalized)
+- The steps are as follows: Build a linear regression model without cross validation, Perform k-fold cross validation, Hyperparameter tuning using cross validation and Build a final model (based on the parameters finalized)
 - Business problem: To predict the house prices using linear regression.
 - Dataset: The dataset consisted of 545 rows and 13 columns.